J.D. Academic Guidance

 - Talk to the Clinic Directors about the work done in their Clinics.

 - If you are planning to do an independent study, you must sign up for theses units by completing the Add/Drop Petition through the Registrar's Office.
 These units require a faculty supervisor's signature.
-Students wanting to add 297-299 must include a short write-up of the independent study and clearly print the name of the supervising faculty member.
+Students wanting to add 297-299 must use a separate add form.
 The Registrar's Office will assign you a course control number based on the information you provide.
-Please note that if you are signing up for 299 there is a separate section you must complete, which requires an additional signature from the supervising faculty if you choose a letter graded option for your project.

 Estates and Trusts